 \section{Introduction}

-\IEEEPARstart{T}{he} environmental perception and resulting scene and situation understanding of an autonomous vehicle are limited by the available sensor ranges and object detection performance.
+The environmental perception and resulting scene and situation understanding of an autonomous vehicle are limited by the available sensor ranges and object detection performance.
 Even in the vicinity of the vehicle, the existence of occlusions leads to incomplete information about its environment.
 The resulting uncertainties pose a safety threat not only to the autonomous vehicle itself but also to other road users.
 To enable it to operate safely, it is necessary to reduce its driving speed, which in turn slows down traffic.
-This results in impaired driving comfort, as the vehicle spontaneously reacts to unforeseen scenarios.
+Furthermore, this incomplete information results in impaired driving comfort, as the vehicle must spontaneously react to unforeseen scenarios.

-Intelligent Infrastructure Systems (IIS) can alleviate these problems by providing autonomous vehicles -- as well as conventional vehicles and drivers -- with additional information about each road user and the overall traffic situation~\cite{qureshi2013survey, menouar2017uav}.
-In particular, an IIS can observe and detect road users from multiple superior perspectives, with extended coverage compared to that of an individual vehicle.
-Providing a vehicle with this additional information gives it a better understanding of its surrounding scene and enables it to plan its maneuvers more safely and conveniently.
+Intelligent Infrastructure Systems (IIS) can alleviate these problems by providing autonomous vehicles -- as well as conventional vehicles and drivers -- at operating time with complementing information about each road user and the overall traffic situation~\citep{qureshi2013survey, menouar2017uav}, thereby greatly extending their perception range as well.
+In particular, an IIS can observe and detect all road users from multiple superior perspectives, with extended coverage compared to that of an individual vehicle.
+Providing a vehicle with this additional information gives it a better and spatially extended understanding of its surrounding scene and enables it to plan its maneuvers more safely and proactively.
 Furthermore, an IIS with the described capabilities enables a multitude of services that further support decision making.

 However, actually building such a system involves a number of challenges, such as the right choice of hardware and sensors, and their optimal deployment and utilization in a complex software stack.
 Its perception must remain reliable and robust in a wide variety of weather, light and traffic conditions.
-Ensuring such reliability necessitates a combination of multimodal sensors, redundant road coverage with overlapping field of views (FoV), accurate calibration~\cite{schoeller2019radarcalib}, and robust detection and data fusion algorithms.
+Ensuring such reliability necessitates a combination of multimodal sensors, redundant road coverage with overlapping field of views (FoV), accurate calibration~\citep{schoeller2019radarcalib}, and robust detection and data fusion algorithms.